menu icon

 • Fold egg white mixture into batter.

-• Remove from oven and let cool until the sides of the cake pull away from the pan, about 5 minutes.
+• Remove from oven and let cool until the sides of the cake pull away from the pan, about 15 minutes.

 • Flip cakes out onto cooling racks and cool completely.

-Jam
+Jam Filling

-• While the cakes are baking, place chopped raspberries in a small saucepan over medium heat, stirring constantly for 5 minutes.
+• While the cakes are baking, place raspberries in a small saucepan over medium heat, stirring constantly for 5 minutes.

 • Remove from heat and cool completely.
+Once cooled, chill until ready to use.

-Frosting
+Buttercream Frosting

 • While the cakes and the jam are cooling, beat butter until fluffy and smooth.